apache/nuttx/configs/hymini-stm32v/README.txt

   A flash utility must be used on your development workstation to upload / flash a firmware image.
-(The 'stm32flash' open source tool, available at http://stm32flash.googlecode.com/ has been used sucessfully).
+(The 'stm32flash' open source tool, available at http://stm32flash.googlecode.com/ has been used successfully).

 LEDs
 ====